Amber-MD/cpptraj/README.md

 National Heart Lung and Blood Institute
 National Institutes of Health, Bethesda, MD.

-  CPPTRAJ is based on PTRAJ by Thomas E. Cheatham, III (Department of Medicinal Chemistry, University of Utah, Salt Lake City, UT, USA) and many routines from PTRAJ have been adapted for use in CPPTRAJ, including code used in the following classes:
+  CPPTRAJ began as a C++ rewrite of PTRAJ by Thomas E. Cheatham, III (Department of Medicinal Chemistry, University of Utah, Salt Lake City, UT, USA) and many routines from PTRAJ were adapted for use in CPPTRAJ, including code used in the following classes:
 Analysis\_CrankShaft, Analysis\_Statistics, Action\_DNAionTracker,
 Action\_RandomizeIons, Action\_Principal, Action\_Grid, GridAction,